What can you see in 2 days in Budapest? Is it even possible to visit such a big city in such a limited time?

 What food is Budapest famous for?

 Budapest is famous for its food.
-There are a variety of restaurants to choose from, ranging from traditional Hungarian cuisine to more modern fare.
-There are also a number of Michelin-starred restaurants in the city.
-If you’re looking for something specific, here are some of the city’s most popular dishes:
+There are a variety of restaurants to choose from, ranging from traditional Hungarian eateries to more modern fare to Michelin-starred restaurants.
+If you’re looking for something traditional, here are some of the city’s most popular dishes:

-- Goulash – a hearty stew made with beef, potatoes, carrots, and spices.
+- Goulash – a hearty soup/stew made with beef, potatoes, carrots, and spices.

 - Chicken paprikash – chicken cooked in a creamy paprika sauce.

-- Pörkölt – another type of stew made with meat and vegetables.
+- Pörkölt – another type of stew made with meat and onion.

 What should I buy in Budapest as a souvenir?